Your new design will be uploaded in:

 • Planning follows a top down approach identifying and encouraging greater depth opportunities.

-• Focus on mathematical foundations through morning ‘Early Bird’ maths and weekly arithmetic Fridays
+• Focus on mathematical foundations through morning ‘Early Bird’ maths and weekly arithmetic lessons.

-• 3 week monitoring cycle which reviews work and learning environment.
+• Monitoring cycle which reviews work and learning environment.

 Impact

-• Children are challenge to achieve their full potential in maths
+• Children are challenged to achieve their full potential in maths.

 • Establishing a consistent, impactful and monitored approach to the delivery of times tables and key recall facts across school.